lechimp-p/dicto.php/BACKLOG.md

   big global config.
 * DBFactory is a misnomer.
 Its more like a manager, which is a very non descriptive word.
+* Introduce a RegExp class to put checking for validity in one place.

 # Issues
 * When saying "only SomeClasses can depend on SomeThing" we certainly mean, that